shawn1642/storyteller-app/SOLUTION.md

     tl.Items.Any(i => i.ResponsiblePartyId == userId) (the user is assigned to at least one item).
     The TodoListController.Index() method uses this new query.

+### (Section 3: Advanced enhancements and APIs)

+### Task 8: Add Rank Field to TodoItem
+# Files Updated:
+Data/Entities/TodoItem.cs
+Models/TodoItems/TodoItemEditFields.cs
+Models/TodoItems/TodoItemSummaryViewmodel.cs
+EntityModelMappers/TodoItems/TodoItemEditFieldsFactory.cs
+EntityModelMappers/TodoItems/TodoItemSummaryViewmodelFactory.cs
+Views/TodoItem/Create.cshtml
+Views/TodoItem/Edit.cshtml

+# Issue:
+- The TodoItem model lacked a Rank field to represent ordering or priority beyond importance.

+# Solution:

+- Added Rank to the TodoItem entity.
+- Updated related viewmodels and their factories to support mapping.
+- Added inputs to both the Create and Edit forms.
+- Created and applied an EF Core migration to add the column to the database.

+# Logic:
+The update was done following the MVC architecture, ensuring separation of concerns.
+Form input is properly bound, validated, and persisted.
+This would set up potential ordering or custom list views for future improvements.